Pervez Khattak: Formation of the PTI-P

-Chief Minister of Khyber Pakhtunkhwa
+Chief minister of Khyber Pakhtunkhwa

-On 13 May 2013, Chairman PTI Imran Khan nominated Pervez Khattak as the Chief Minister of Khyber Pakhtunkhwa, the top post in the province where PTI as of 25 July 2018 has 94 out of 145 seats.
-In 2013, Khattak was elected CM with 4 votes, more than his nearest rival from JUI-F Maulana Lutfur Rehman who secured 3 votes.
-He led a coalition government with PTI as the leading party while Jamaat-e-Islami and Awami Jamhuri Ittehad Pakistan were also a part of it.
+On 13 May 2013, Chairman PTI Imran Khan nominated Pervez Khattak as the chief minister of Khyber Pakhtunkhwa, the top post in the province where PTI, as of 25 July 2018, had 94 out of 145 seats.
+In 2013, Khattak was elected CM with 4 votes, more than his nearest rival from JUI-F, Maulana Lutfur Rehman, who secured 3 votes.

+Khattak led a coalition government with PTI as the leading party, which Jamaat-e-Islami and Awami Jamhuri Ittehad Pakistan were also a part of.